instantiator/presence/docs/cli/presence-social-format-console.md

   - `-i MD` - a [pseudo-markdown](https://instantiator.dev/presence/guides/create-with-markdown.html) formatted file describing the content
 - Networks may be specified with the `-n` / `--networks` parameter
 - Provide networks as a comma-separated list of network codes
-- Networks accepted are:
+- Supported networks are listed in the `--help` text, or see: [Network specific configuration](../guides/network-specifics.md)

+Examples of supported networks are:

+- `Console` - the 'Console' network (prints to console, useful for testing)
 - `AT` - an AT-network (ie. BlueSky)
-  - `Console` - the 'Console' network (prints to console, useful for testing)

 ### Outputs